Your Employee and Family Assistance Program is a support service that can help you take the first step toward change.

 In today's world, however, this response often works against us.
 Extra secretions of adrenaline strain the heart.
 And since fighting and running are rarely solutions to today's problems, we bottle up our anxiety and frustration and leave ourselves open to stress-related disorders such as ulcers, muscular pain, skin problems, and hair loss.

 When you are under too much stress, your body lets you know by sending out warning signs.
-These can be physical, emotional or behavioral.
+These can be physical, emotional or behavioural.

 Physical symptoms can take the form of: